You can choose to either Pay Now, or Pay Later

 Whether you decide to Pay Now, or Pay Later, you will be given a dedicated sales negotiator who will look after you throughout the sales process, so it will be easy to keep up to speed with the progress that we are making, right up to the completion of your sale.

-If you choose to sell your property with Bardens on a sole agency basis we offer:
+If you choose to sell your property with Bardens on a sole agency basis we include all of the following:

 - Low estate agency selling fee of just £780 (Pay Now Option) or a selling fee of just 0.6% (Pay Later Option, included no sale no fee)

 - Energy Performance Certificate (EPC)